Guidance

 Apply for a new CPH number

-Step 2: Complete the racing pigeon establishment declaration
+Step 2: Complete the racing pigeon loft declaration

-Once you have been issued a CPH number for your establishment, you need to download, complete and sign the racing pigeon establishment operator’s declaration form (MS Word Document, 63.3 KB).
+Once you have been issued a CPH number for your loft, you need to download, complete and sign the loft declaration.

-You need to agree that your establishment meets, and will continue to comply with, the requirements set out in the declaration.
+You need to agree that your loft meets, and will continue to comply with, the requirements set out in the declaration.

-You will need to keep a signed copy of the declaration as you may be asked to provide a copy to APHA and the OV as part of an export Health certificate application.
+You will need to keep a signed copy of the declaration.
+You may be asked to provide a copy to APHA and the OV as part of an export health certificate application.

-Your signed operator declaration is valid for 12 months from the date of signature.
-You will need to sign a new copy of this declaration to confirm that you still meet the declaration requirements every 12 months.
+Your declaration is valid for 12 months from when you signed it.
+You will need to sign a new copy of this declaration every 12 months to confirm that you still meet the declaration requirements.

 Compliance checks